teapartydev/teapartydev-blog/content/posts/Zero Downtime Database Schema Migrations.md

 ## Using expand and contract for schema migrations

-By adapting the Expand and Contract pattern for database schema migrations we can mitigate database downtime completely.
+By adapting the expand and contract pattern for database schema migrations we can mitigate database downtime completely.
 This involves first expanding the schema to support both the old and new versions of the application.
 Then, after the application has been updated to use the new schema, the old schema elements can be contracted or removed.
 This approach ensures that the system remains operational throughout the migration process, providing a seamless transition without any downtime.